humanitycodes/www/coursework/lessons/slides/js-arrays.md

 }
 ```

 Excellent!
-Now we only have one problem remaining.
-When a button is clicked, how will we know _which_ todo to remove.
+Now we only have one problem remaining: When a button is clicked, how will we know _which_ todo to remove?
 For this, there's a special kind of attribute we can use called a __data attribute__.
 As you might guess from the name, it's for attaching extra data to an element!
 If I wanted to attach a name of "Chris" to an element, I could add `data-name="Chris"` to its list of attributes.

-In this case, we want to add the `index` of the item, which we can get from a second parameter in our `map` function, then set it to a `data-index` attribute.
+In this case, we want to attach the `index` of the item, which we can get from a second parameter in our `map` function (see below), then set it to a `data-index` attribute.

 ``` js
 todoList.innerHTML = todos.map(function(todo, index) {